SteveStef/Covid19-Project/README.md

 # Covid19-Project
-Displays information on covid for 186 countries
+Displays information on covid for 186 countries using react